networknt/light-doc/content/service/tokenization/_index.md

 The light platform has [encryptor and decryptor][] for data encryption as plugins that support custom implementations.
 It covers some use cases for data confidentiality, and tokenization covers the rest.

+Tokenization is a reversible security method that replaces sensitive data with fake data that looks and feels just like the real thing while making it worthless to potential thieves.
+Tokenization can provide equal or better security than encryption, while retaining the vital usability of data for analytics and other business processes.

+Flexible, format-preserving token types, including numeric, alphanumeric, date, time, address, and other structured tokens can be created with “bleed through” with parts of the original data exposed for business purposes, preserving privacy when applications require only part of the sensitive data for processing.

 In the light platform, tokenization service is provided as part of the enterprise package and hosting service.
 It is built on top of light-4j, and light-rest-4j frameworks with very high throughput and very low latency as most operations are done in the cache.
 It also supports multi-tenancy based on the client_id in JWT token.
 A group of clients can share the same token vault, or each client can have its vault.

 If you are interested in deploy this service in your data center or sign up our hosting service, please contact sales@lightapi.net for details.